cert-manager/website/README.md

 This script will run `npm install` and then start a development server at `http://localhost:8888`.

-Note that the server will also be accessibly locally at port 3000, but that on this port there'll be no support for debugging redirects or environment variables.
+Note that the server will also be accessible locally at port 3000, but that on this port there'll be no support for debugging redirects or environment variables.
 Use port 8888.

 #### Simpler development environment